Key Quote

 RAD — REGRESS

 Mercutio's death marks the play's catastrophic regression from comedy to tragedy.
-Before this scene, reconciliation was possible; after it, violence becomes irreversible.
+Before this scene, reconciliation was possible; after it, violence becomes irreversibleirreversible — Unable to be undone or returned to a previous state.
 Mercutio himself regresses from the play's wittiest character to its most bitter — his dying curse replaces humour with fury, demonstrating how the feud's violence corrupts everything it touches, even the most light-hearted spirit.

 Key Words